theoutfield/sc_sncn_motorcontrol/module_biss/doc/index.rst

     #include <xscope.h>
     #include <timer.h>
-    #include <biss_server.h>
+    #include <biss_service.h>
     #include <biss_client.h>

 Step 2: Define required interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-An interface is required to transport data from the biss_server task to your custom client's task
+An interface is required to transport data from the biss_service task to your custom client's task

 ::